 Modern dance artist Elizabeth Shea has received numerous grants and commissions to create dance works.
-Her choreography has been chosen for performance by the World Dance Alliance, the National Dance Association, the American College Dance Festival Association, the International Computer Music Association, Regional Dance America and for other national and international venues.
-Most recently, her work was shown at Dance Theatre Workshop in NYC, NY and at the John F. Kennedy Performing Arts Center in Washington, D.C., where former Paul Taylor dancer Constance Dinapoli performed Shea’s seminal work These Hands with Karen Reedy Dance.
-Her work The Nature of Human will be performed by the Eisenhower Dance Ensemble as part of their 2011-2012 season.
-She has served on the faculty and as a guest artist at many American universities, dance companies, and dance schools.
-Liz was also an Artist-in-Residence for the State of Florida, and in 2006 traveled to China, teaching master classes and presenting choreography.
-Liz recently received funding from the National Endowment for the Arts to direct and produce the reconstruction of Bella Lewitzky’s Suite Satie and served as choreographer for internationally renowned composer Don Freund’s oratorio Passion With Tropes.
-She also traveled to Israel as part of a USA arts delegation and taught at the prestigious Jerusalem Academy of Music and Dance.
-Upcoming projects include a new choreography commissioned by the IU Institute for Digital Arts and Humanities that will utilize motion capture technology.
-Liz currently serves on the dance faculty at Indiana University, Bloomington, where she is Director of Contemporary Dance.
+Her choreography has been chosen for performance by the World Dance Alliance, the National Dance Association, the American College Dance Festival Association, the International Computer Music Association, Regional Dance America, and for the 13th Bi-Annual Symposium in Arts and Technology.
+Most recently, her work was shown at Dance Theatre Workshop in NYC, NY and at the John F. Kennedy Performing Arts Center in Washington, D.C., where former Paul Taylor dancer Constance Dinapoli performed Liz’s work These Hands with Karen Reedy Dance.
+Her choreography The Nature of Human was performed by the Eisenhower Dance Ensemble as part of their 2011-2012 season, and she has been commissioned to create a new work for EDE which will premiere in the fall of 2013.
+Liz also served as a guest artist at the Jerusalem Academy of Music and Dance in April of 2013, teaching and setting Lucy’s Bones on the Academy’s Ensemble, who performed it in Jerusalem, and in Tel Aviv at Warehouse #2, home of the Israeli Choreographer’s Association.
+Her choreography “All Into My Arms” has been selected for performance at the American Dance Guild’s Festival 2013 at the 92nd Street Y Harkness Dance Center, NYC, NY, Nov.
+8-10, 2013.